-Second, the memorial Jar of Manna signifies that we have learned to live on every Word coming from the Father that is directed toward us as an individual There always is grace for that day; a Word from the Father for that day.
+Second, the memorial jar of manna signifies that we have learned to live on every Word coming from the Father that is directed toward us as an individual.
+There is always grace for the day, a Word from the Father for the day.
 We don’t get Wednesday’s grace on Tuesday.

 But, as Jesus said when He was tempted to use His Divine power to turn stone into bread, “Man shall not live on bread alone but on every Word that comes from God.”
 So if we are working night and day to earn a living, we need to ask God for some time each day to wait and listen to what God is saying for us at that time.

-In our country we admire the hard worker.
-And that is well.
+In our country, we admire the hard worker.
+And that is good.
 But we must remember also that we are not animals.
 We are children of God.
-As such we have a spiritual nature that animals do not have.
+As such, we have a spiritual nature that animals do not have.
 Animals can live successfully on food.
 We cannot.
 If we give all of our attention to eating and drinking, our spiritual nature will wither and die.
-We may gain wealth in the world but we lose our soul—that part of us that has the characteristics of God.
+We may gain wealth in the world, but we lose our soul — that part of us that has the characteristics of God.

 If God finds that we are destroying ourselves by neglecting to pray, read the Bible, and fellowship with other Christians, He may take steps to call us back to Himself.
 Sometimes these steps are painful.
 We are wise when we do not force God to remind us that we are not an animal who can subsist on food alone.